Not-a-cowfr/Cow-bot/CONTRIBUTING.md

     Ok(())
 }
 ```
-This will now be automatically generated as a command upon running
+This will now be automatically generated as a command upon running thanks to [build.rs](build.rs)